 Launching a lilo in Redbank Gorge

 With our lilos inflated and our gear trustingly stashed away in a rocky alcove, we made our way to the water’s edge.
 We waded into the chilly but refreshing pool, jumped onto our lilos and learnt what is tip 3…

 When you’re covered in sunscreen, a bit sweaty and you jump on a wet plastic pool toy expect to slide straight off.
 Again, this is where sitting in a tube might have worked better.
-Jumping onto one end our lilos and sliding inelegantly off the other into the 15 degree water was yet another, but less enjoyable, breathtaking event.
+Jumping onto one end our lilos and sliding inelegantly off the other into the 16 degree water was yet another, was breath taking – but not in a good way.

 When we did get our balance and launching technique under control we could enjoy the view – and it was incredible.
 Readers, if you can, you have to get into the water.
-It is an immersive way to see the gorge, a totally different experience from looking at it from the shore.
+It is an immersive, literally and figuratively, way to see the gorge, and a totally different experience from looking at it from the shore.
 It’s not only the novel perspective you get of the height and colour of the walls.
-There’s the sound of the water lapping against the rock, hearing the breeze whistle through gorge and seeing fish swim around you.
+There’s the sound of the water lapping against the rock, hearing the breeze whistle through gorge and seeing fish swim around you that make it so good.

 The main pool, the one you see at the end of the walk is the largest.
 From there you paddle into a narrow passage where the water meets a step of rock.
 We had to get out to continue our journey, but it wasn’t straight forward.

 Tip 4…The smooth rocks between the pools are super slippery.
 It was so slippery we wished we had our reef boots for better grip but then it is another thing to carry.
 So take your time, you’ll want to be slow and steady as you move between the pools.